Jeffrey Epstein: Early life

-Epstein was born in 1953 in the Brooklyn borough of New York City.
-His parents Pauline (née Stolofsky, 1918–2004) and Seymour G. Epstein (1916–1991) were Jewish and had married in 1952 shortly before his birth.
+Jeffrey Edward Epstein was born on January 20, 1953, in Brooklyn, a borough of New York City.
+His parents, Pauline "Paula" Stolofsky (1918–2004) and Seymour George Epstein (1916–1991), were Jewish and had married in 1952 shortly before his birth.
 Pauline worked as a school aide and was a homemaker.
-Seymour Epstein worked for the New York City Department of Parks and Recreation as a groundskeeper and gardener.
-Jeffrey was the older of two siblings; he and his brother Mark grew up in the working-class neighborhood of Sea Gate, a private gated community in Coney Island, Brooklyn.
+"Paula was a wonderful mother and homemaker, despite the fact that she had a full-time job," according to a former childhood friend of Epstein's.
+Seymour worked for the New York City Department of Parks and Recreation as a groundskeeper and gardener.
+Jeffrey was the older of two siblings; he and his brother Mark grew up in the neighborhood of Sea Gate, a private gated community in Coney Island, Brooklyn.
+Epstein was referred to as "Bear" by his parents while Mark was known as "Puggie."
+Neighbors described the Epstein family as being, "so gentle, the most gentle people."